 Prerequisites:

-• Your existing Integrated Library System (ILS) must be capable of sending notifications to patrons' email addresses.
+- Your Integrated Library System (ILS) must be capable of sending patron notices via email.

-• You must inform OPLIN of the IP address of the server (usually your ILS server) that sends your email notifications.
+- Notify OPLIN of the IP address of the server that sends the ILS email notifications, or use OPLIN's authenticated SMTP relay.

 Procedure